Pasta with Tomatoes, Garlic and Olives. A delicious pasta dish made with spaghetti tossed in a buttery garlic sauce with tomatoes and black olives.

 Me: Thank you for your time.
 You may now go back to Fox Soccer Channel.
 Love you!

-Hubs: Love you, too, but could you please bring me a bowl of Pasta?
+Hubs: Love you, too, but could you please bring me a bowl of Pasta with tomatoes?
 Please!

 Me: No problem…